w3c/wot-discovery/proposals/geolocation.md

 A Thing may not have a built-in capability to determine its location but may be associated with an external device, e.g. a tracker in a car.
 In this case the link can refer to a properties in an external Thing.
+In this case the URL has a non-empty base value (here "https://geolocator.thing/td", but it should be a URL that resolves to an actual TD) followed by a JSON pointer fragment identifier.
 ```json
 {
   "@context": ["https://www.w3.org/2019/wot/td/v1",